LovelaceDink/youtube-mock/README.md

 # This project was all about the React, using AXIOS and the YouTube API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I bootstrapped this project with [Create React App](https://github.com/facebook/create-react-app).
+Focusing more on the React here, and less on package management.

 ## Available Scripts